Neha91-svg/learnify-lms/README.md

 This project is designed to demonstrate **full-stack MERN development skills**, including **authentication, authorization, RESTful APIs, and database management**.

+In this project implemented Docker for backend containerization.Built and ran backend services inside a Docker container.

 ## 📌 Features